Mohamed02Emad/Mo_Horizonta_Stepper-ProgressBar-/README.md

         }
 ```

-or you can access some attributes from your xml (those are all attributes that can be changed from xml)
+or you can access some attributes from your xml ( here are attributes that can be changed from xml )

 ```xml
        <com.mo_stepper.horizonta_stepper.MoHorizontalStepper